jackmerrill/maatt.fr/content/projects/nano.md

 That's not to say either that it had a bad run either.
 With almost 4500 downloads at the time of writing, this theme skyrocketed in popularity since day zero; achieving hundreds of downloads the same day as updates and achieving its current number rapidly through development.
 I received lots of feedback on the theme through platforms such as Twitter and Instagram PMs, and used them to improve the theme massively.

 Will there ever be another Nano?
 Right now, I'm not sure.
-But, it would be nice.
+I do know that, as of September 2021, Nano is deprecated.
+But.. it would be nice.
 After all, who doesn't want a website?